Home

 You will find many types of taverna's on your travels through Greece.
 Some are small homely affairs, in country villages, with a small daily selection of meals.
 Others, may have a rustic feel to it, yet will come alive at night, full of local Greeks.

-Many taverna's in large tourist areas are catering more to the tourist than the local Greeks, and will have the typical Greek meals such as moussaka.
+Many taverna's in large tourist areas are catering more to the tourist than the local Greeks, and will have the typical Greek meals such as Moussaka.
 These meals may not be too authentic, trying to please the foreign tastes rather than the Greek's.
 They like to show the greek traditions and may also offer Greek music and Greek dancing.

 Look for one that is full of Greeks and you will be guaranteed good food and a great atmosphere.